-This is a guest post by Orange Grove Consulting.
+This article is a guest authored by Orange Grove Consulting.

 With the increasing spotlight on diversity and inclusion across the country, the two letters commonly associated with the initiative– “D & I” – have also seen an evolution.